Skip to content

 What I find very compelling about the concept of the flywheel is it’s applicability in various contexts of business, regardless of the size of the organization, team or process, one is looking to improve.
 It’s industry agnostic and requires one to stick to the KISS principle (keep it simple, stupid).

-Flywheels that Work
+Flywheels That Work

 Flywheels don’t need to be revolutionary.
 They don’t even necessarily need to be unique.